Since the May 11 launch of free COVID-19 testing at the Alliant Energy Center there has been more than 2,800 people taking advantage of the program.

 “We hope that these expanded hours will allow more people access to testing,” said Janel Heinrich, Director of Public Health Madison & Dane County.
 “Having this resource available in our community is an important step in understanding and controlling the spread of disease.
 We encourage everyone who wants a test to be tested.”

 As of May 18, 536 people have tested positive for coronavirus in Dane County.
 The COVID-19 has killed 25 and hospitalized 130 in Dane County so far.
-In Jefferson County, 61 people have tested positive since May 18 and three death’s have been attributed to coronavirus.

 Public healthy officials reported 17,968 tests have been completed in Dane County as of Thursday.

-Health officials suggest testing for people with the following symptoms: cough, difficulty breathing, fever, chills, muscle pain, headache, sore throat, new loss of taste or smell.
+Dane County health officials suggest testing for people with the following symptoms: cough, difficulty breathing, fever, chills, muscle pain, headache, sore throat, new loss of taste or smell.

 Testing is also recommended for food service workers, meat packing plant workers, dairy farm workers, first responders, and health care workers, who can’t social distance at work.